-A strong and positive relationship between you as caregiver and the person with lung cancer can grow in many ways.
-Beginning is often one of the most difficult parts.
-Reaching out and asking someone for help can be very hard for many people diagnosed with lung cancer, even when they are quite sick and know they could use some support.
-Now that you have started this caregiver relationship, you both may be tempted to keep your support circle small, in order to avoid more of the uncomfortable “starter” conversations.
-Yet, if at all possible, making efforts to expand your community of caregivers can be so valuable for you and the person with cancer.
+A strong and positive relationship between you as a caregiver and the person with lung cancer can grow in many ways.
+The beginning is often one of the most challenging parts.
+Reaching out and asking someone for help can be hard for many people diagnosed with lung cancer, even when they are quite sick and know they could use some support.
+Now that you have started this caregiver relationship, you both may be tempted to keep your support circle small, to avoid more of the uncomfortable “starter” conversations.
+Yet, if possible, making efforts to expand your community of caregivers can be so valuable for you and the person with cancer.

-Help the person you are caring for put together a big group of caregivers who are onboard and have different strengths and the shared goal of helping their friend or family member or coworker or acquaintance or neighbor through the lung cancer journey.
-Bringing this community together will help the person coping with lung cancer greatly and give much-needed support to you as a caregiver.
+Help the person you are caring for put together a large group of caregivers who are onboard and have different strengths and the shared goal of helping their friend or family member or coworker or acquaintance or neighbor through the lung cancer journey.
+Bringing this community together will help the person coping with lung cancer and give much needed support to you as a caregiver.